-With over a decade of professional experience as an actor on screen and in the theatre, I’ve learned that having emotional strength in life contributes as much to an actor’s success as a great audition does.
+With over a decade of professional experience as an actor on screen and in the theatre, I’ve learned that spiritual strength contributes as much to an actor’s success as a great audition.

 I could say the job means knowing all of your lines or understanding the stakes of the scene; while all of that would be true, there is more to the job than that.
 The work we do as actors is similar to that of an athlete (because we are athletes – emotional athletes) but more than keeping your body strong, as actors we need to keep our minds sharp.

-Our task as actors is to bring humanity to the characters we portray and the more self-development we do, the deeper the well we have to draw from.
-I know that sharing the most vulnerable sides of yourself is an extremely personal thing to do and as your acting coach I take that responsibility seriously.
-With an arsenal of tools in my acting bag, I know how to make the work both fun and fulfilling.
-I will encourage you to take new risks while building up your confidence to trust your instincts, so you can leave everything in the audition room.
+Our task as actors is to bring humanity to the characters we portray.
+The more self-development we do, the deeper the well we have to draw from.
+I know that sharing the most vulnerable sides of yourself is an extremely personal thing to do and as your coach, I take that responsibility seriously.
+With a variety of tools in my artistic goody bag, I will lead you through mindfulness techniques and meditations, along with some good old fashion acting tricks, that will help ground you in the present moment, allowing you to be your most authentic self in the audition room.
+I know how to make the work both fun and fulfilling.
+I will encourage you to take new risks while building up your confidence to trust your instincts, so you can leave the room feeling good about your work.